shn-amn/dog/README.md

 The consecutive logs whose timestamps are in the same 10 second window are grouped together in chunks.
 The `Stream[_, Log]` is transformed into a `Stream[_, (Long, Chunk[Log])]`.

+How does it work?
+`_.timestamp.toEpochMilli` is the number of milliseconds from 1 Jan 1970 00:00:00 to the time stamped on the log.
+`_.timestamp.toEpochMilli / 10000` is therefore the number of
+seconds from _Linux epoch_ to timestamp divided by 10.
+This value is the same for all timestamps between `__:__:_0` to `__:__:_9` on any given day, hour and minute.

-The element `(0L, Chunk(...))`, for example, contains all the logs dating on 1 Jan 1970 between midnight and 00:00:10.
+The element `(0L, Chunk(...))`, for example, contains all the logs dating from 1 Jan 1970 between midnight and 00:00:10.
+The element `(155963740L, Chunk(...))`, contains the logs written on 4 Jun 2019 between 9:36:40 am to 9:36:49.

 ```scala
 .map(_._2.toVector groupBy (_.section) mapValues (_.length))
 ```
-Then the `Long` value of the tuple is discarded, and logs are grouped by sections, each section corresponding to the number of hits it has received.
+Then the `Long` value of the tuple is discarded, and logs are grouped by sections, to each section assigned the number of hits it has received.
 Now we have a `Stream[_, Map[String, Int]]` that corresponds to the basic 10 sec statistics.